Subskribe Alternatives

 Migration steps

-4. Run parallel for 90 days through one quarterly close.
+4. Run parallel quoting in Subskribe and Revenue Cloud for one full quarterly close.

-5. Cancel Subskribe once Salesforce CPQ covers Salesforce-native motion.
+5. Cancel Subskribe once Salesforce-native quote-to-cash is covering the pipeline.

 Paid plans from $75.00/mo